 1. Craft a great subject line.

 Emails with attention-catching subject lines are more likely to be opened.
 The key is to keep your subject line short and to the point.
-Don't exclusively think about what you want to say to your customers; think about what your customers want to hear from you.
+Consider what your customers want to hear from you, not vice versa.

-If you’re writing a subject line to notify possible customers of a sale, for example, focus on the sale itself.
+If you’re writing a subject line to notify potential customers of a sale, for example, focus on the sale itself.
 There is a tendency among amateur writers to overwrite, but subject lines are short by design.
-A clear subject line such as "50% off local luxury swimwear line!" is actually much better than "Support local swimwear designers by purchasing luxe swimsuits from Swim Elite, on sale now through August."

-Keep it short and focused.
 Remember that most of your potential customers will read the subject line and nothing else.
-If you can only sell in one sentence, what do you want to say in that sentence, and how can you increase brand awareness?
-Always focus on what you can do for the potential customer, not how you want your brand to be seen.
-You can convey your brand identity in other ways, like through word choice and email design.
+If you only have one sentence to make your sale, what do you want to say in that sentence to increase brand awareness?
+Always focus on what you can do for the patron, not how you want your brand to be perceived.
+You can convey your brand identity in other ways, like through word choice and design.

 2. Maintain focused clarity.